Home - Latest News

 3. In the event of a vacancy in any elective office, the Executive Council shall have the power to make interim appointment to the office for the remainder of the unexpired term.

-1. The officers of the Society shall consist of a President, Vice-President, Treasurer, Secretary, and Editor.
-All officers shall serve for a term of two years commencing January 1 of even calendar years.
+1. The officers of the Society shall consist of a President, Vice-President, Treasurer, Secretary, Editor, Student Representative, and Diversion, Equity & Inclusion Officer.
+All officers shall serve for a term of three years commencing January 1 of the calendar year.
 All officers are eligible for re-election.

-3. In the absence of the President, the Vice-President shall perform the President's duties as outlined above.
+3. Vice-President.
+The Vice-President will be the point of contact and coordinator of the topical sections.
+In the absence of the President, the Vice-President shall perform the President's duties as outlined above.

-7. The Treasurer shall maintain the membership list and provide the mailing list for publications of the Society and shall have charge of the care and sale of surplus copies of publications.
+b.
+The Treasurer shall ensure that the membership list is maintained; dues collected, and provide for the care and sale of surplus copies of publications.

-8. The duties of the Editor are set forth in ARTICLE IX.
+8. The duties of the Editor are set forth in ARTICLE X.

-1. No later than September 1 of odd-numbered years, the President shall disseminate, by email and via the International Tree-Ring Data Bank Internet forum, a call for nominations for positions on the Society Executive Council (including Officers and three At-Large members).
+1. No later than September 1 of election years, the President shall disseminate, by email and via the International Tree-Ring Data Bank Internet forum, a call for nominations for positions on the Society Executive Council (including Officers and three At-Large members).
 Only paid-up members of the Society may make nominations or be nominated.
-The period of nominations will be closed on September 30
+The period of nominations will be closed on September 30.

 2. All nominees must provide to the President a statement of their qualifications and intentions should they be elected to the Executive Council.
 Because most Executive Council business is conducted via Internet e-mail, all nominees must have Internet access.
 The list of nominees and their statements will comprise the ballots, which shall be mailed to the Society membership no later than October 31 of odd-numbered years.
 The period for accepting ballots mailed by members shall end on November 30.

-3. Officers and At-Large members of the Executive Council shall be elected from among those nominated by a majority vote of the members who cast ballots.
+3. Officers and At-Large members of the Executive Council shall be elected from among those nominated by a majority vote of the members who cast ballots, with the exception of the Member for Conferences and Awards (ARTICLE VII).

 1. The fiscal year of the Society shall commence on January 1 of each and end on December 31.